Staples-Inc/snap-plugin-collector-procstat/README.md

 ## Roadmap
 * Add pgrep functionality for tracking a process.
 * Allow for pid files with mutiple pids separated by a new line

+If you have suggestions please open up an issue or provide a pull request.